frankenstein32/CodeForces_RoadMap/README.md

 4. __Level Folder__ - This folder will contain source of various problems with the particular difficulty level (Level - 1, 2, 3, 4, 5)
 5. .........to be continued

 ### Ladder11
+For beginners, unrated users or users with Codeforces Rating < 1300.
 Below stated are the questions discussed in ladder11 level-wise.

 |  ID | Problem Name   |  Level |  | ID | Problem Name | Level | | ID | Problem Name | Level
 |---|:--|:-:|---|---|---|:-:|---|---|---|:-:|